kristianmandrup/flat/README.md

 - `key` the flat key the leaf is being created for
 - `makePointer` custom function to create the pointer (deep path) in the object
 - `setValue` custom function to use to set the value (by default the *identity* function, ie. simply returns the passed-in value)
+- `onValueAt` function to handle specific values such as `undefined`
+- `selectKey` function to select the next key
+- `keyMatchers` list of key matcher functions for special keys such as a `RegExp`
+- `keyQueryMatcher` generic query matcher function to use for key matchers

 #### makePointer